arzafran/Subibaje/README.md

 # subibaje
-App like SUBE to pay for public transportation in Mar del Plata
+SUBE-like to pay for public transportation in Mar del Plata